John Watson Gibson: Post-war career

+Personal life

+In 1911, Gibson married Lilian Gindle Armstrong, daughter of John Armstrong, of Linthorpe, Middlesbrough.
+They had two sons and three daughters.

 Death and burial

 Gibson died aged 61 in 1947 and is buried in Stanwell Burial Ground.
 In 1948 his estate sold Stanwell Place with its residual 22 acre to King Faisal II of Iraq.
 In 1956 Faisal II still owned Stanwell Place and Gibson's sons still owned the residual 17 acre of Stanhope farm.

 Gibson's widow Lady Lilian died in 1962 and is buried with him.

 Legacy

 In 2015, the Happy Landing pub in Clare Road, Stanwell was renamed the "Sir John Gibson".